-- If you attend our events, we may have dietary requirements and accessibility arrangements stored on file, although these are deleted when no longer needed
+- If you attend our events, we may have information about any dietary requirements or accessibility arrangements

-- On occasion we may use legitimate interest to process photographs where it is not practical to gather and maintain consent such as large-scale events.
-On such occasions we will make it clear that this activity will take place and give you the opportunity to exercise your rights.
+- On occasion, we may use legitimate interest to process photographs where it is not practical to gather and maintain consent such as large-scale events.
+We will make it clear that this activity will take place and give you the opportunity to exercise your rights.

 All Daphne Jackson Trust staff take responsibility for keeping this personal information as up to date, accurate and secure as possible and all have been trained in data protection.

 We do not source information about you from anyone else and we will not sell your personal data, under any circumstance to anyone.

-We use your information solely for the purposes of furthering the objectives of the Daphne Jackson Trust.
-For example:
+We use your information solely for the purposes of undertaking our work:

-- If you are a fellow or an applicant, we’ll use your information to administer this process.
+- If you are a Fellow or an applicant, we’ll use your information to administer this process.
 We need to know some personal information in order to assess your suitability for a Fellowship, the quality of the idea and the support you may require.

 - If you attend one of our events or ask us a question, we will use your information to respond accordingly or run an event safely.

 We don’t use your information for marketing or fundraising, but we may send you information from time to time with updates about the Trust and events we are running.
 You can choose not to receive this by letting us know at any time (see section 9 in this document).